eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 > For `inlist_pgstar` to work, there needs to be a blank new line after `/ ! end of pgstar namelist`.
 If you copy the file above and get the error `Fortran runtime error: End of file`, make sure to add a new line to `inlist_pgstar`

-### Step 3 - Visualizing the changes outside of MESA
+### Step 3 - Isochrone Building

-#### Isochrones
+Isochrones are a snapshot of stellar evolution, showing how stars evolve differently at the same age depending on their initial masses.
+To visualize this, we'll run one stellar track and record the $T_{\rm eff}$ and log(L) at 1, 3, 5, 7, and 9 Gyr. **Use the same mass as in lab 1**

-Go to the same [Google spreadsheet](https://docs.google.com/spreadsheets/d/1C88C5V2siCAaK8-3qgAZoNc9-9IH-RTIqFVetXQc3EM/edit?usp=sharing) as Lab 1.
-On the bottom, switch to the tab labeled "Lab 2".
-For this part, let's rerun a star with `mixing_length_alpha = 1.8d0` and the Eddington atmospheric boundary condition (`atm_T_tau_relation = 'Eddington'`).
-Once your star is done evolving, copy the values for "Teff" and "log(L)" from the terminal window into the Google sheet. _Make sure you are putting the values at the right corresponding age!_
+**Task:** Start the model run using `./rn`.
+Once your star is done evolving, copy the values for "$T_{\rm eff}$" and "log(L)" from the terminal window into this [Google spreadsheet](https://docs.google.com/spreadsheets/d/1C88C5V2siCAaK8-3qgAZoNc9-9IH-RTIqFVetXQc3EM/edit?usp=sharing) (make sure you switch to the tab labeled "Lab 2" at the bottom)

 As everyone finishes filling out the spreadsheet, we'll get to see an isochrone being built!